fb pixel code

 • Sports-related dental trauma accounts for over 600,000 emergency room visits each year.

-• Athletes using generic mouthguards are doubly likely to suffer a concussion than those who wear custom built mouthguards.
+• Athletes using generic mouthguards are doubly likely to suffer a concussion than those wearing custom-built mouthguards.

 Let’s go over the essential functions of the mouthguard: